adamjvr/robot-manipulator/README.md

 ### Description:
 Checks if the difference between two vectors is below a certain tolerance.
 ### Parameters:
-error: Vector representing the difference between two vectors.
+- `error`: Vector representing the difference between two vectors.
-tolerance: Tolerance threshold for convergence.
+- `tolerance`: Tolerance threshold for convergence.

 ## Installation